bendo01/IAcl/README.md

 # IAcl

-iAcl formaly name Evana Fitria ACL, is cakephp ACL plugin
+iAcl is cakephp ACL plugin

 A good introduction on how to use this plugin can be found in the CakePHP [Acl Tutorial Documentation](http://book.cakephp.org/2.0/en/tutorials-and-examples/simple-acl-controlled-application/simple-acl-controlled-application.html)